kalisaNkevin/MyTop100Movies-API/README.md

 Feature

+- Create account
-- user can create account
+- Login account
-- user can login
-- loggedIn user can create list
+- An authenticated user can create list
-- loggedIn user can delete his lists
-- loggedIn user can update the movies on his/her list
+- An authenticated user can update the movies on his/her list
+- An authenticated user can delete his lists
-- loggedin user can delete the list
+- An authenticated user can delete the list
-- user can fetch all the movies
+- An authenticated can fetch all the movies
-- user can search movies
+- An authenticated search movies
-- user can delete his account
+- An authenticated can delete his account
-- user can update his information
+- An authenticated can update his information

-# Stack used and Development

-- Typescript
-- MongoDB
-- Express
-- Mocha and Chai for API Testing
-- Swagger for documentation